nojronatron/java-code-challenges/docs/readme-hashtable.md

 ### Additional Methods

+- Public Boolean: isEmpty -> Quickly determine if there are items in the hashtable.
 - Private Void initializeBuckets: Sets empty LinkedLists into every index of the array so they can be queried and have values added to them.
-- Public Boolean isEmpty(): Optional.
-Returns true if there are no items in any buckets.
 - Public Float getLoadFactor(): Optional.
 Returns a decimal number between 0 and 1 representing the ratio of Buckets with at least 1 item, to the total size of the backing array.
 - Public getBucketCount(): Optional.
 Returns the total number of indexes in the backing array.
 Does *not* include the number of items within buckets.
 - Public getItemCount(): Optional.
 Returns the total number of items stored in all buckets.
+- Public removeItem(): Optional.
+Finds an item with a specific Key and Value and removes it from the HashTable.

 ## Properties